ACQUISITION

 ACHIEVEMENTS

-With the financing of the Global Crop Trust in the period 2015-2018, nine collection missions were carried out in the Andes, Costa and Amazonia regions collecting 64 germplasm accessions of 12 wild species related to potato, rice, eggplant, lime bean and sweet potato.
+With funding from the Global Crop Trust in the period 2015-2018, nine collection missions were carried out in the Andean highlands, Coast and Amazonia regions collecting 64 germplasm accessions of 12 wild species related to potato, rice, eggplant, lime bean and sweet potato.

-Through the FIASA project, in 2024, 107 accessions of wild species related to kidney tomatoes (Solanum pimpinellifolium, Solanum habrochaites y Solanum neorickii) were collected.
+Through the FIASA project, in 2024, 107 accessions of wild species related to tomato (Solanum pimpinellifolium, Solanum habrochaites y Solanum neorickii) were collected.

 Loading